Happy New Year: A Reflection on Art and Connection

 Not to mention the Covid PTSD no one seems ready to talk about yet.
 That one really got repressed.
 Add in the constant sense of impending doom, the feeling that we’re all waiting for the shoe to drop, and it makes you wonder: Is one more artist with a background in sadness and resilience really going to cut through all the noise of the internet?

 I recently talked with another artist (an actor) about the current artistic climate.
-How hard it is right now.
-How difficult it's become to maintain a steady income.
+We discussed how hard it is right now.
+It has become increasingly difficult to maintain a steady income.
 The arts are often the first thing to go.
-And yet, historically, when the world is in chaos, the art seems to be at its best.
+Yet, historically, when the world is in chaos, art seems to flourish.

 So how do artists shine through this murk?

-I’ve been through this question in my own head more times than I can count.
-I’ve asked myself whether Kezleigh is ever going to lift off to where I want her to be.
+I’ve pondered this question in my own head more times than I can count.
+I’ve asked myself whether Kezleigh will ever lift off to where I want her to be.
 I see the buzz, the articles, the photos, the recognition.
-I see travel to other countries for solo shows.
-Gallery representation in different places, including this one.
+I envision travel to other countries for solo shows.
+Gallery representation in various places, including this one.

 I’ve also asked myself, if Kezleigh stayed exactly where she is right now, would I be okay with that?
 I imagine a therapist would tell me to come to terms with how things are, and that if she exceeds expectations, then great.